hoopii/Supervised_ML_Predict_Hous_Prices/README.md

 ## Files in this repository
+- [Description of the features(../main/data_description)

 ### to do:
 - merge the two files for the project under 4. in basic steps
+- adapt the way the dataset is loaded by putting the datase in my google drive